ChatHLS: Towards Systematic Design Automation and Optimization for High-Level Synthesis: Evaluations

-We conducted ablation experiments shown in Figure \ref{Ablation}.
-After fine-tuning LLM \bigcircled{3}, HLSFixer exhibited improved fixing performance.
-We compared HLSFixer with (1) fixing only with GPT-4o, (2) fixing combined with analysis agent using the fine-tuned LLM \bigcircled{3}, and (3) fixing and analysis agent augmented with DPO.
-The fine-tuned analysis agent, trained to learn error correction reasoning patterns for specific error types in HLS, demonstrates an 8.7\% improvement in code repair pass rate compared to direct error correction using a single fixing agent.
-Augmenting LLM \bigcircled{3} with DPO further increased the overall pass rate by 1.8\%.
-For errors unresolved in a single attempt, we performed iterative multifaceted evaluations with up to five iterations, which led to an additional 8.5\% improvement.
-These results validate the effectiveness of our strategy for enhancing the debugging capability of HLSFixer.
+We compared HLSFixer with (1) fixing only with DeepSeek-V3.2, (2) fixing combined with analysis agent using the fine-tuned LLM \bigcircled{3}, and (3) fixing and analysis agent augmented with DPO, as shown in Figure \ref{Ablation}.
+After applying fine-tuned analysis agent using \textit{reasoning-to-instruction}, the repair pass rate increased by 16.6\% compared to using a single fixing agent.
+Augmenting LLM \bigcircled{3} with DPO further increased the overall pass rate by 3.7\%.
+For errors unresolved in a single attempt, we performed multifaceted evaluations, which led to an additional 16.5\% improvement.
+Three debugging instructions from different LLMs (GPT-5, Claude-opus-4.5, and Qwen3-8B in this experiment) were evaluated by a long-context LLM (Gemini-3-Pro).
+These results validate the effectiveness of the fine-tuned analysis model and multi-LLM verification system for HLS-specific error debugging.

-Figure \ref{Performance} compares pass rates of HLSFixer and other models across 24 error types, comprising 12 tasks from HLS-C transformations and 12 tasks from optimization.
-These results demonstrate that HLSFixer significantly outperforms existing LLMs in error correction tasks.
-Specifically, for the error types in the transformation and optimization phase, HLSFixer achieved pass rates of 80.8\% and 86.5\%, respectively.
-This performance demonstrates the effectiveness of HLSFixer within the ChatHLS workflow.